 In general, you should display the data elements in the hierarchy, breakdown the derived results, and provide the method used to obtain the information.
 Keep in mind that appealing visualizations are as worth as its credibility.

 Designers use a few visualization tools to create a presentation for their company or build a road map.
-The most common visualization tools used are Photoshop or Adobe Illustrator.
+The most common visualization tools used are Photoshop or Adobe Illustrator but there are a number of free alternatives to Photoshop too.
 But, to create a map or a presentation report using one of these design tools, you still need aggregated data.

 Luckily, there are many tools for data visualization out there, allowing anyone with little-to-no design knowledge to build a visual data chart.